retr0mouse/bankTask/CONCLUSION.md

 - The use of `const` constructors where possible is good for performance and memory usage, especially for widgets that are build frequently.
 Because when you use const to create an instance of a class, Dart ensures that only a single instance of that object exists in memory and reuses it each time it encounters a const constructor with the same parameters.
 - The use of theme data for consistent styling across the app is a good practice.
 - The tests cover the main functionalities of the LoanForm widget, such as displaying the form and initial values, and changing the load amount and period with the sliders.
-- The use of find functions to locate widgets in the widget tree is a good practice.

 ## Backend
 - The code is DRY (Don't Repeat Yourself!), meaning the code seems to avoid unnecessary repetition.